13 Rude Habits That Make You a Bad Neighbor

 Aggressively recruiting your neighbors for your “business”

 Good neighbors want to support each other by patronizing local businesses and friends.
 Unfortunately, some companies have learned to take advantage of this by using it as their business model, encouraging people to solicit their friends and neighbors not just to buy their wares (think essential oils, makeup, clothing, candles, and cooking products) but to become part of their sales “team.”
-It could make you one of these real-life nightmare neighbors.
 “These types of multi-level marketing businesses are very self-serving; your neighbors are not there to be your source of income,” Gottsman says.
 “You can ask if they’re interested once; to keep pursuing the matter after they’ve said no is rude.”

 Pirating your neighbors’ wi-fi

 Modern technology brings modern problems, and pirating someone else’s internet service is the new version of using your neighbor’s water hose to water your lawn (don’t do that either).
 “It may seem harmless but your neighbor is paying for that service, the equipment, and the electricity,” Gottsman says.
 “Not only are you slowing down the service they are paying for but you’re stealing.”
 It can also be a security issue, allowing them to steal your personal information if it goes over their network, so don’t do this—for your sake as much as theirs, she adds.